maram-abbas/Simple-IoT-Application/README.md

       - will be programed to act as a WiFi Access Point and run a simple HTTP server
       - communicates with the STM32 module using Asynchronous Serial link (using UART)
       - Datasheet: https://www.openimpulse.com/blog/wp-content/uploads/wpsc/downloadables/0A-ESP8266__Datasheet__EN_v4.3.pdf

   - RTC Module:
     - DS3231
     - Estimated cost: EGP 50
     - Main Function: works as a clock and sends the STM32 the date/time when requested
     - Datasheet: https://datasheetspdf.com/pdf-file/1081920/MaximIntegrated/DS3231/1

+System Architecture
+  This project follows the client-server architecture.
+The ESP8266 module is known to run the HTTP server and the web page that the user will be using will act as the client.
+Client requests may be as follows: o Turn on LED on STM32 module o Turn off LED on STM32 module o Send real date to STM32 module o Send real time to STM32 module